Questo articolo è disponibilie anche in: Italian

 Via Mastro Giorgio, 29

 Well known, it’s among the best places to eat carbonara.
 I also recommend the cheese and pepper pasta, served in a somewhat special way (a waiter will embrace you from behind to mix the dough).
-Should book a few days in advance.
+You should book a few days in advance.

 Via del Porto, 1